nrwiersma/docker-afpd/README.md

 ## Ports

-Ports 548 and 5353/udp are exposed and should be mounted to the host ports
+Ports 548 is exposed and should be mounted to the host ports

 ## Example